fossasia/eventyay-talk/doc/api/resources/speakers.rst

 ===================================== ========================== =======================================================

 .. versionadded:: 1.1.0
-   The ``availabilities`` field for organisers was added in pretalx v1.1.0.
+   The ``availabilities`` field for organisers was added in eventyay v1.1.0.

 .. versionadded:: 3.0.0
-   The ``answers`` field for organisers was added in pretalx v3.0.0.
+   The ``answers`` field for organisers was added in eventyay v3.0.0.
 You need to pass the ``questions`` query parameter to populate this field.
 You can set it to ``all`` to retrieve answers to all speaker questions.

 Endpoints
 ---------